luxicajs/unrecord-bot/README.md

-# Unrecord Leveling Bot v3
+# Unrecord Bot v3

-Currently being used at discord.gg/unrecord
+> This open-source part of the bot features the following modules:

-This is a new version of the leveling bot, running on cleaner code, and now it's open source!
+- Leveling

-Now, it also includes: A reporting module!
+- Message Reporting

-If you'd like me to host this in your server, you can contact me on Discord: `lucyrift`
+If you'd like me to host a version for your server, you can contact me on Discord: `lucyrift`.